-Northumberland at Woolsington, a township, in the parish of Dinnington, union and W. division of Castle ward.
+The surname Jenyson was first found in Northumberland at Woolsington, a township, in the parish of Dinnington, union and W. division of Castle ward.
 "The lands anciently belonged to Tynemouth priory, and in the reign of Elizabeth were possessed by the Jennison family.
 Woolsington Park is a handsome [family] seat."
-CITATION[CLOSE]

 Early History of the Jenyson family

 This web page shows only a small excerpt of our Jenyson research.
 Another 124 words (9 lines of text) covering the years 1677, 1597, 1510, 1600, 1153, 1584, 1652, 1597, 1584, 1607, 1590, 1656, 1590, 1649, 1688, 1649, 1680, 1679, 1680, 1613, 1700, 1688, 1772, 1525, 1587, 1654, 1734, 1683, 1684, 1701, 1705 and 1734 are included under the topic Early Jenyson History in all our PDF Extended History products and printed products wherever possible.

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Jenyson are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Jenyson include: Jenison, Jennison, Jenyson, Jennyson and others.

 Early Notables of the Jenyson family (pre 1700)